-NOTES ON ARTICLE 7: INTERNATIONAL REGISTRATION
+NOTES ON ARTICLE 6: INTERNATIONAL REGISTRATION

-7.01 The provisions presented in Article 7 are based on the premise that an internationally registered appellation of origin, in order to be protectable in all Contracting Parties, should, at least, meet the definition requirements of Article 2(1).
+6.01 The provisions presented in Article 6 are based on the premise that an internationally registered appellation of origin or geographical indication, in order to be protectable in all Contracting Parties, should, at least, meet the definition requirements of Article 2(1).

-NOTES ON ARTICLE 8: FEES
+NOTES ON ARTICLE 7: FEES

-8.01 The Articles of the Draft Revised Lisbon Agreement have been divided over seven different Chapters, for ease of reference.
-For the sake of consistency and to make the proposed Chapter II concerning the application and the international registration as complete as possible, a stand-alone article concerning the registration fee and other fees to be paid has been included in Article 8.
-As far as the nature and the amount of such fees are concerned, reference is made to the Regulations under the Draft Revised Lisbon Agreement.

-8.02 Following the views expressed by several delegations at the fifth session of the Working Group (paragraphs 207-209 of document LI/WG/DEV/5/7 Prov.), a new paragraph (3) has been introduced in the Draft Revised Lisbon Agreement which provides for the possibility of a reduced fee for international applications from developing countries.
+- 7.01 The Articles of the Draft Revised Lisbon Agreement have been divided over seven different Chapters, for ease of reference.
+For the sake of consistency and to make the proposed Chapter II concerning the application and the international registration as complete as possible, a stand-alone article concerning the registration fee and other fees to be paid has been included in Article 7.
+As far as the nature and the amount of such fees are concerned, reference is made to the Regulations under the Draft Revised Lisbon Agreement. - 7.02 Following the views expressed by several delegations at the fifth and sixth session of the Working Group (paragraphs 207-209 of document LI/WG/DEV/5/7, and paragraphs 200, 213-217, 221-226 of document LI/WG/DEV/6/7 Prov.), a new paragraph (3) has been introduced in the Draft Revised Lisbon Agreement which requires the Assembly to establish reduced fees for international registrations, in particular for those from developing countries or least-developed countries.